sgmurphy/wordpress-plugins/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 2.5.5 (2024/08/05) =
+* Add: More efficient and complete translation feature.
+Check the "Translate Post" button!
+* Fix: Avoid using emoji by default in the options related GDPR because it crashes on some installs.
+* Fix: Make sure the streaming temporary files are removed.
+* Update: Avoid the GDPR to be asked every time.
+* Update: Simplified parts of the code, removed potential warnings.

 = 2.5.4 (2024/08/02) =
 * Add: You can now manually enter the model you would like to use for finetuning.